ghra/md2conf/README.md

 ### Additional usage information

 * The title of the page is determined by the contents of the first <h1> element.
-* The username may be the email address or the actual username in confluence.
-You can find it out by mentioning yourself.
-(Should be double-checked)
+* The username should be the actual username in confluence.
+The email address seems to work at a first glance, but behaves strange.
+Some requests have to be issued twice (GET, POST), other requests (DELETE) do not work at all.
+ * Find out the username by mentioning the user (using the `@` in Confluence or JIRA) or open the “People” page in Confluence.
+There you will be able to see the usernames when you hover over or click on a username.

 ### Information, Note and Warning Macros